rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 `amount_msat` MUST BE greater than 0.

-A node MUST NOT add a HTLC if it would result in it offering more than 1500 HTLCs in either commitment transaction.
+A node MUST NOT add a HTLC if it would result in it offering more than 300 HTLCs in either commitment transaction.
 A node SHOULD fail the connection if this occurs.
-At 32 bytes per HTLC output, this is comfortably under the 100k soft-limit for standard transaction relay.
+At 32 bytes per HTLC output, this is comfortably under the 100k soft-limit for standard transaction relay, and at a per-input BIP141 cost of 572[3], a transaction which spends all inputs is comfortably under the 400k cost limit, such as a steal transaction.

 A node SHOULD NOT offer a HTLC with a timeout less than `delay` in the future.
 See also "Risks With HTLC Timeouts".